 Strategies for success

 Each team has a specialist defensive player called a libero, who may not play any attacking shots.
 The libero is easy to identify as their kit is a different colour to the rest of the team.
 The libero has a pivotal role but all players must be able to defend as a group.
-Because the court is smaller and the net lower than in Olympic Volleyball, spikes and serves are fired at closer range.
-Dealing with these requires very sharp reactions.
+Compared to Olympic volleyball, sitting volleyball is a much faster game since the court is smaller and the net lower, thus enabling the attacking, spiking and serving actions to be fired at relatively close range.

 Stars on court

 Iran and Bosnia and Herzegovina have contested the men's gold medal match at the last five Paralympic Games, with Iran emerging victorious at Rio 2016.
-Indeed, Iran has won gold on six occasions, after a period when the Netherlands were the leading team.
+Indeed, the Islamic Republic of Iran has won gold on six occasions, after a period when the Netherlands was the leading team.

 In the women's game, the USA overcame three-time champion China to take the gold medal in Rio, with home fans cheering Brazil to bronze after their victory against Ukraine.